Raatid-Dilly/Kafka-Spark-Streaming-Tweets/README.md

 # Kafka-Spark-Streaming-Tweets

-Tweets relating to the term ``potus`` or ``biden`` are streamed from the Twitter API using the Tweepy module in Python.
+Tweets relating to the term ``potus`` or ``biden`` are streamed from the Twitter API using the Tweepy module in Python to find the overall emotion of the tweet.
 The event stream is handled by a Kafka server that is created from a docker-compose file.
-Tweets are then processed through Spark Streaming with Hugging Face [emotion-english-distilroberta-base](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base?text=Oh+Happy+Day) being used to find the emotion of the tweet.
+Tweets are then processed through Spark Streaming with the Hugging Face [emotion-english-distilroberta-base](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base?text=Oh+Happy+Day) model being used to find the emotion of the tweet.
 The dataframe with ``tweet`` and ``emotion`` are then saved to a MongoDB database.

 ![alt text](https://github.com/Raatid-Dilly/Kafka-Spark-Streaming-Tweets/blob/main/images/My%20First%20Board-2.jpg)